 Did the objectives change from day one to the present day?

-Our aim from day one, for the SCT, has been to raise awareness of secure coding patterns to limit the number of security vulnerabilities in the code; for the SSE it has been to improve the wide scope of ‘software engineering’ skills across the GN4-3 Project.
+For the SCT, our aim from day one has been to raise awareness of secure coding patterns to limit the number of security vulnerabilities in the code; for the SSE, it has been to improve the wide scope of ‘software engineering’ skills across the GN4-3 Project.
 The programmes have evolved keeping up pace with the technological developments in the relevant fields.

 SCT and SSE training courses deliver a balanced mix of theory and practice and bring closer software professionals from across the community through the social activities included in the events programmes which have always been very much valued and enjoyed by all participants.